EXCLUSIVE-Italy's Enel in talks to sell Brazilian distributor Celg-D, sources say

 By Tatiana Bautzer and Leticia Fucuchima

-Among companies interested in acquiring Celg-D, which distributes power in the Brazilian center-west state of Goias and serves 3.27 million customers, are Brazilian rivals CPFL Energia SA CPFE3.SA, controlled by State Grid Corporation of China, Neoenergia SA NEOE3.SA, controlled by Spain's Iberdrola IBE.MC and EDP Energias do Brasil SA ENBR3.SA, in which Portugal's EDP EDP.LS is the largest shareholder.
+Celg-D distributes power in the Brazilian center-west state of Goias and serves 3.27 million customers.

+The sources said companies interested in acquiring Celg-D include Brazilian rivals CPFL Energia SA CPFE3.SA, controlled by State Grid Corporation of China, Neoenergia SA NEOE3.SA, controlled by Spain's Iberdrola IBE.MC and EDP Energias do Brasil SA ENBR3.SA, in which Portugal's EDP EDP.LS is the largest shareholder.

-Other suitors of Celg-D, valued at around 10 billion reais ($2.14 billion) including debt, are Brazilian rivals Energisa ENGI11.SA and Equatorial Energia SA EQTL3.SA.
+Other suitors of Celg-D, valued at around 10 billion reais ($2.14 billion) including debt, are Brazilian rivals Energisa ENGI11.SA and Equatorial Energia SA EQTL3.SA, according to the sources.
 Celg-D's equity value is around 5 billion reais.

-Enel and Neoenergia declined to comment.
-CPFL, EDP Energias do Brasil, Equatorial and Energisa did not immediately reply to requests for comment.
+Enel and Energisa declined to comment.
+CPFL, EDP Energias do Brasil and Equatorial did not reply to requests for comment.
+After initially declining to comment, Neoenergia said it is not interested in the asset.

 Enel paid 2.1 billion reais to acquire Celg-D from Brazil's Goias state and federal power holding company Centrais Eletricas Brasileiras, known as Eletrobras ELET6.SA, in a privatization auction in 2016.
 In 2020, Goias Governor Ronaldo Caiado criticized Enel for the quality of Celg-D's service.